bahrus/custom-enhancements/README.md

 Another way would be to add support for "connectedCallback/disconnectedCallback" to the enhancement -- that would explicitly be called when the *enhancedElement* connects / disconnects, not when the enhancement attaches to the enhancements property gateway (if applicable);

-## How to programmatically detach an enhancement
+## How to programmatically unload an enhancement

 I'm encountering a small number of use cases where we want enhancements to "do its thing", and then opt for early retirement.
 The use cases I've encountered this with is primarily focused around an enhancement that does something with server-rendered HTML, which then goes idle afterwards, possibly to be replaced by a different kind of enhancement during template instantiation.
 So I think it should be possible to do this via: